|Remove||Item||Quantity × Price|

 FIND A PLANTAR FASCIITIS TREATMENT THAT WORKS FOR YOU!100% SSL Secure.
 We accept

-Advertising budgets for expensive gizmos and empty promises far exceed research budgets for this condition.
+Advertising budgets for expensive gizmos and empty promises far exceed research budgets for so-called plantar fasciitis.

 That's why I started my own research program six years ago, on a shoestring.
 None of those gizmos, or medical professionals, helped me with my first attack of horrible morning heel pain.
 Even though I spent a bunch!
 They do work for some people, some of the time, and I'm pretty sure I know why.
 They each change the way you move, in subtle ways.
 To be honest, the ASTRO is the only one that makes sense, and it's certified (No, I have no links to the product - I just tested it!).